Projects /

 The Essay Contest provides a critical intergenerational engagement with young people that will inherit a community still plagued by the legacy of racial terror lynching.

 EJI sponsors an essay contest for public high school students.
 Students in grades 9-12 are challenged to write an essay that reflects on a historical event and connects it to present-day issues and their lived experiences.
-EJI typically chooses 4 to 5 winners and awards at least $5,000 in scholarships and prizes.
-The winners will be announced before the end of the school year.
+EJI awards $5,000 in scholarships and prizes.

 Statesboro-Bulloch Essay Contest Website